aws-samples/amazon-ivs-basic-web-sample/README.md

 ## Getting Started
 * Open the `index.html` file of each folder in a modern web browser to test each demo.
 * Open any demo's `script.js` in your favorite code editor, and replace the value of `PlaybackUrl` with your own Amazon IVS Playback URL to play your own stream.
-* Some browsers may require running a local server to properly load certain demos.
+* Some demos may require running a local server.
 Here are a few ways to start one:

 ### Using Python
 - Mac/Linux (Python 3):